SamMcSam/SelfProtectedProject/README.md

 Self-Adaptative systems - semester project 2014

-Android application that uses contextual infromation (GPS, surrounding sound, networks, bluetooth...) as encryption key to encode and decode files.
+Android application that uses contextual infromation (GPS, networks...) as encryption key to encode and decode files.

 Features :
 - Android GUI to write and save text files